Educate

 Training Objectives

 AMSR is a one-day training workshop for behavioral health professionals.
 The 6.5-hour training program is based on the latest research and designed to help participants provide safer suicide care.
+Trainings can also be offered online.

 Audiences